storj/drpc/drpcwire/README.md

 	// with a code attached.
 	KindError Kind = 3

+	// KindCancel is sent to notify the remote that we have soft canceled.
+	KindCancel Kind = 4

 	// KindClose is used to inform that the rpc is dead.
 It has no body.
 	KindClose Kind = 5